ahdcreative/lion-inn-wp/wp-content/plugins/filebird/readme.txt

 <strong>COMPATIBLE WITH DIVI BUILDER (PRO)</strong><br>
 Compatible with Divi Builder plugin from ElegantThemes.

-<strong>COMPATIBLE WITH WP BAKERY BUILDER (PRO)</strong><br>
+<strong>COMPATIBLE WITH WP BAKERY PAGE BUILDER (PRO)</strong><br>
-Compatible with WP Bakery page builder plugin, top #1 page builder selling on Codecanyon.
+Compatible with WP Bakery page builder plugin, top #1 page builder selling on CodeCanyon.

+<strong>COMPATIBLE WITH WPML</strong><br>
+Best WP plugin to translate and display your website in any languages.

+<strong>COMPATIBLE WITH POLYLANG</strong><br>
+A plugin allows you to create a bilingual or multilingual WordPress site.

+<strong>COMPATIBLE WITH GUTENBERG</strong><br>
+Support new editor Gutenberg from WordPress 5.0.

+<strong>COMPATIBLE WITH CLASSIC EDITOR</strong><br>
+Support old WordPress editor to display tree view folders.

 <strong>3RD PARTY COMPATIBILITY</strong><br>
 This plugin is compatible with most of themes or plugins.